MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 After each training, a list of top influencers appears on the model details page.
 Each field used in the training has a score to represent its influence on the training.
 These scores combined equal 100%.

 This helps show whether your model is trained as you expect.
-For example, if you want to predict online shoppers’ intention.
-And you’re expecting Age, Product as the most influential field, you should see that in the most influential field list in model details page.
+For example, if you want to predict online shoppers' intention.
+And you're expecting Age, Product as the most influential field, you should see that in the most influential field list in model details page.
 If not, it may indicate that the training result is not as expected.
 In this case, you can either deselect the irrelevant or misleading fields and retrain or check your training issues to see details.

 ### Add more data